 - I don’t list multiple sites in the same location to make it seem like you’ll see more.
 For example, others will often list all the museums and monuments/memorials in the National Mall area of Washington DC (sometimes giving full paragraph descriptions for each), where I’ll just say “monuments and memorials” and “your choice of museums.”

 - I don’t include “student” lunches and dinners (often a lot of pizza and pasta, with no choice of entrée) to make it seem like you’re getting a better deal.
 Other than breakfasts at our hotels, our group meals are part of an experience – afternoon tea at Parliament in London, for example.
+An exception to this is during international trips – group meals are provided after a longer travel day (when we’re all tired and don’t want to hunt for food).
+Another exception to this is our river cruises, where all meals during the cruise are provided, and then some.
+Seriously, sometimes we have second breakfast, lunch, or whatever.
+You’ll never be hungry on any of our river cruises.

 What forms of payment do you accept?